-Although low-quality brake pads have a cheaper price point, they often lead to more frequent repairs and increase wear and tear on other brake parts.
-Cheaper brake pads also contain large amounts of metal which make them more likely to make grinding and scraping noises when braking.
+Although low-quality brake pads are cheaper, they often lead to more frequent repairs and increase wear and tear on other brake parts.
+Cheaper brake pads also contain large amounts of metal, making them more likely to make grinding and scraping noises when braking.

 If your car has been idle for months, rust can be the source of your brake noise.
 In addition to brake noise, you should also check your brake fluid, battery life, tires, etc. By driving your vehicle at least once a month, you can avoid most major problems listed above.

 A continual screeching or grinding noise could indicate that something, such as a small stone, a piece of crushed rock, or any other small object, has become lodged in your brake caliper.

 Foreign objects getting stuck in the brake system can cause considerable damage to the brake disc.
 You can remove the thing by gradually moving your vehicle back and forth in a safe location and fishing out the object.If this doesn't work, your best bet is to have an expert mechanic look at it as soon as possible.

 If you need professional help with your Grinding Brakes?
 Call Nubrakes!